gbgabiola/notes/interview-prep.md

 - **Why and when might you want to create static class members?**
 - **What are the differences between variables created using `let`, `var` or `const`?**
 - **What happens when you go to a website?
-What’s a DNS?**
+What's a DNS?**
 - **What is the V8 Engine?
 Who uses it?**
 - **What does `$` in JavaScript code refer to?**
 - **Explain the difference between layout, painting, and compositing.**
-- **What are some ways you may improve your website’s scrolling performance?**
+- **What are some ways you may improve your website's scrolling performance?**
 - **What is the output of the following code?**

     ```js